 The Board actively sought public participation in discussing the issues reviewed in the report.
-The Board held public hearings on lobbying of political subdivisions on August 19 and October 25, 2024.5 The Board's review of the differences between lobbying at the state level and lobbying of political subdivisions relied on the public comments to frame the issues created by expanding lobbying requirements to political subdivisions, and considered the changes to statutes recommended in the comments.
-The issues raised in public comments are provided to the legislature in this report regardless of whether the Board recommends the proposed change suggested in the comment.
+The Board held public hearings on lobbying of political subdivisions on August 19 and October 25, 2024.6 The Board's review of the differences between lobbying at the state level and lobbying of political subdivisions relied on the public comments to frame the issues created by expanding lobbying requirements to encompass all political subdivisions, and considered the changes to statutes recommended in the comments.
+The public comments are provided to the legislature in this report regardless of whether the Board recommends the proposed changes suggested in the comments.